gucci-ninja/Soft-Eng-Lecture-Notes/3B/2B03/README.md

      = 1.88 B
 ```
 #### Question 4
 I borrow $100 now and pay you $1000 4 years from now.
-WHat is the implied interest rate?
+What is the implied interest rate?

 ```
 Compound